stevenrskelton/build-action-file-receiver/README.md

 Written in Scala 3, and (evolving) support for [Scala Native](https://github.com/stevenrskelton/http-maven-receiver/tree/main#scala-native).

 Simple HTTP server that accepts HTTP PUT requests which are validated against GitHub Packages.
-This allows for GitHub Actions to upload artifacts using unmetered bandwidth.
+This allows for GitHub Actions to upload artifacts using unmetered egress bandwidth.

 This avoids using metered bandwidth from *private* GitHub Packages to download Maven artifacts.